 G04H12 United States Government and Civics Honors - A more rigorous approach to learning is associated with this course.
 Students will be expected to think, read and write critically, and analytically.
 Students enrolled in this Honors level course may be required to complete a portfolio as part of the course requirement.
 This is a semester course which focuses on the study of the purposes, principles, and practices of American government, study of the U.S. Constitution, and state and local governments.
 While emphasis is placed on the study of federalism, students will also learn about the rights and responsibilities of citizens.
 In addition, the course will examine key constitutional issues and Supreme Court cases and decisions.
 The reading of primary source documents is a key feature of this course.
-Grade Level:12 Prerequisite: US History Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes course may take the College Board Advanced Placement Exam in May.
+Grade Level:12 Prerequisite: US History Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes

+G04H26 United States Government and Politics AP - Rigorous and challenging classwork with a strong emphasis on extensive reading, writing and research skills is associated with this college-level course.
+AP level classes require more independent practice and outside reading than Honors level classes.
+Coursework requirements are guided by the College Board, therefore; students enrolled in this course may take the College Board Advanced Placement Exam in May.
 United States Government and Politics AP is a semester course which places emphasis on the following: American institutions of government, politics, and political theories and processes, voter behavior, governmental impact on public policy and civil rights and liberties as applicable to government and the Supreme Court.
 Due to the contemporary nature of the U.S. Government and Politics AP Exam students must "stay current" with national affairs through broadcast and print media.
-Grade Level: 12 Prerequisite: US History Honors or a minimum of one credit in a previous AP social studies class Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes EPSO:Yes
+Grade Level: 12 Prerequisite: US History Honors or a minimum of one credit in a previous AP social studies class Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes EPSO: Yes